ENSpunks/LLC/Introduction.md

 ### WHAT IS TOKENIZATION LLC?

 TOKENIZATION LLC is a Delaware Series Limited Liability Company.

 ### 🔮 LLC ORACLE

-The LLC Oracle is a composable legal, or governance, framework that validates TOKENIZATION LLC "proof of legal personhood" with Delaware Secretary of State - Division of Corporations public records and binds the protected series under TOKENIZATION LLC to ENS Names.
+The LLC Oracle is a composable legal, or governance, framework that validates TOKENIZATION LLC "proof of legal personhood" with Delaware Secretary of State - Division of Corporations public records and binds  protected series under TOKENIZATION LLC to ENS Names.

 TOKENIZATION LLC tokenizationllc.eth subdomains will be the first subdomains